clamytoe/toepack/README.md

 │   ├── log_init.py
 │   └── app.py
 ```

 The **toepack_clone** is the default name of the project and it will change to whatever you enter during that prompt.

 > NOTE: I write a lot of scraping scripts, so the *headers.py* file contains user-agent entries for different browsers and platforms that I use as my headers, delete if you won't be using it.

+## Create your virtual environment

+Now that your project's structure has been created, you can now create a virtual environment to work from.
+The README.md file that's created, will tell you how to create your it with normal python or with Anaconda.

 ## License

 Distributed under the terms of the [MIT](https://opensource.org/licenses/MIT) license, "toepack" is free and open source software.

 ## Issues

 If you encounter any problems, please [file an issue](https://github.com/clamytoe/toepack/issues) along with a detailed description.

 ## Changelog

+* **v0.3.1** Added flake8 to the requirements-dev.txt and environment.yml files.
-* **v0.2.9** Removed poetry support since I don't really use it and updated the cookiecutter.json file
+* **v0.3.0** Removed poetry support since I don't really use it and updated the cookiecutter.json file
 * **v0.2.8** Replaced instances of os.path with pathlib.Path and created a logs directory.
 * **v0.2.7** Added pyproject.toml for poetry support.
 * **v0.2.6** Removed unused linters, added mypy and version badge.